ygfalcon/Solsniper-zero/README.md

   - `system_metrics` events are aggregated from the local monitor and the depth service by `metrics_aggregator`.
 After computing the average it publishes the result back onto the event bus as `system_metrics_combined`.
-    `run.sh` now verifies the aggregator stays alive and prints its log on failure.
-Pass `--no-metrics` to `run.sh` to skip starting the aggregator when debugging.
+    `start.py` now verifies the aggregator stays alive and prints its log on failure.
+Pass `--no-metrics` to `start.py` to skip starting the aggregator when debugging.
   - The token and mempool scanners along with components in `dynamic_limit` and the RL trainer subscribe to this topic and use the